perandtim/perrys-memory-match-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Running the project
 Download the code, run 'npm install' in the root directory, then 'npm start'.
-## Task Overview
+## Project Overview
 This was a pretty fun task.

 I made heavy use of a public [52-card generating REST service](https://deckofcardsapi.com/), using API calls to specify the cards in a deck as well as to randomly generate a deck made up of these cards.
 The returned JSON object contained URL's to each playing deck card, so I didn't have to store or implement the cards in any way.
+There was no requirement on what type of cards to use for this game, so I went old-school with a common deck of 52 cards.

 A standard JS class library _Deck.js_ (which I wrote) contains the logic of generating a random subset of the 52 cards to whatever number of cards the player chooses.

 A _MemoryCard_ JSX component renders the card in either a face-up or face-down state.
 Lesson learned: I used the [react bootstrap](https://react-bootstrap.github.io/) framework, which has a "Card" CSS component.
 Using the name "Card"